 - Customer Satisfaction.
 Overall customer satisfaction improved as a result of more accurate billing and improved customer service.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions About Smart Meters

-What is a smart meter?
+What exactly is a smart meter and how is it different from my old meter?

 How do smart meters work?